 Methane - More Powerful GHG

 Livestock account for 37% of human-related methane production.
 Methane is important because it is a much stronger greenhouse gas.
-In technical terms, it has a higher global warming potential (GWP). *ref:1
+In technical terms, it has a higher global warming potential (GWP). *ref:2

 Using the standard 100-year time-frame, methane is considered to be between 20-28x stronger than carbon dioxide.
 Using the preferable 20-year time-frame, the impact of methane is increased to 84x stronger. *ref:6 (IPCC, chapter 8, p.
 714)

-Furthermore, methane has a much shorter half-life (7-8 years compared to the 100 years of CO2).
+Furthermore, methane has a much shorter lifespan (about 12 years compared to the hundreds for CO2).
 Thus, reducing methane production has a much more immediate impact.
-Again, given the dire nature of the climate crisis, the speed of change is a critical issue. *ref:2
+Given the dire nature of climate disruptions, the speed of change is a critical issue.